B2B Business Data and the Value it Gives Companies

 Any organisation that processes and holds such data must be registered with the Information Commissioners Office.

-What are the rules for direct B2B marketing?
+What are the rules for direct B2B business data marketing?

 Direct email marketing needs to meet a set of stringent rules.
 But what are they?